Typically, the rash starts around the navel, appears during the 2nd or 3rd trimester, and disappears within a few weeks or months after delivery.

 Pregnancy complications, such as pemphigoid gestationis, are problems that occur only during pregnancy.
 Pregnancy complications may affect the woman, the fetus, or both and may occur at different times during the pregnancy.
 However, most pregnancy complications can be effectively treated.

 Pemphigoid gestationis is thought to be caused by abnormal antibodies that attack the body's own tissues—an autoimmune reaction Autoimmune Disorders An autoimmune disorder is a malfunction of the body's immune system that causes the body to attack its own tissues.
-What triggers autoimmune disorders is not known.
+What triggers an autoimmune disorder is not known.
 Symptoms vary depending... read more .
 This disorder is relatively rare.

 Symptoms of Pemphigoid Gestationis